Our Threefold Mission

 - International Association for Business and Society—Brad Agle

 - Journal of Entrepreneurial Finance—Jim Brau

 - Quality Management Journal—Tom Foster

 - Journal of Supply Chain Management—Scott Sampson

 - The school has more than 55,500 alumni.

 - Roughly 1,000 alumni actively mentor students each year through the school’s mentor program.

 - More than 500 alumni and friends are involved with the school’s National Advisory Council and program-specific advisory boards.

-- The BYU Management Society links together managers, executives, lawyers, accountants, bankers, investors, and other professionals.
+- The BYU Management Society links managers, executives, lawyers, accountants, bankers, investors, and other professionals together.
 Committed to growing moral and ethical leadership around the world, this organization is dedicated to lifelong learning, service, networking, and supporting BYU.